Bodhidharma: Names

+His traditional epithets in Chan texts include the "founder" (祖師 (zǔshī)) as the first teacher of Chan in China, "golden rooster" (金雞 (jīnjī)), "bearded man" (鬍子 (húzi)), "pierced-ear guest" (穿耳客 (chuān ěr kè), many Indian Buddhist monks wore earrings), "wall-gazing Brahmin" (壁觀婆羅門 (bì guān póluómén)) on account of his nine year meditation at the Shaolin Monastery by gazing at a wall (zazen), and "blue-eyed barbarian" (碧眼胡 (bìyǎnhú), a general term non-Han people from the Western regions).

 Biography

 Principal sources

 There are two known extant accounts written by contemporaries of Bodhidharma.
 According to these sources, Bodhidharma came from the Western Regions, and is described as either a "Persian Central Asian" or a "South Indian [...] the third son of a great Indian king."
-Later sources draw on these two sources, adding additional details, including a change to being descendent from a Brahmin king, which accords with the reign of the Pallavas, who "claim[ed] to belong to a brahmin lineage."
+Later materials draw on these two sources, adding additional details, including a change to being descended from a Brahmin king, which accords with the reign of the Pallavas, who "claim[ed] to belong to a brahmin lineage."

-The Western Regions was a historical name specified in the Chinese chronicles between the 3rd century BC to the 8th century AD that referred to the regions west of Yumen Pass, most often Central Asia or sometimes more specifically the easternmost portion of it (e.g. Altishahr or the Tarim Basin in southern Xinjiang).
-Sometimes it was used more generally to refer to other regions to the west of China as well, such as the Indian subcontinent (as in the novel Journey to the West).
+The Western Regions was a historical name specified in the Chinese chronicles between the 3rd century BCE to the 8th century CE that referred to the regions west of Yumen Pass, most often Central Asia or sometimes, more specifically, the easternmost portion of it (e.g. Altishahr or the Tarim Basin in southern Xinjiang).
+Sometimes, it was used more generally to refer to other regions to the west of China as well, such as the Indian subcontinent (as in the novel Journey to the West).